gwyli/amati/README.md

 ## Name

-Amati means to observe in Malay, especially with attention to detail.
+amati means to observe in Malay, especially with attention to detail.
 It's also one of the plurals of beloved or favourite in Italian.

 ## Architecture